-Director was the presenter for the December 1-2, 2008, New England Chapter retreat of the Society for the Holy Trinity, Ender’s Island, CT.
+The Director of the ACP Center for Evangelical Catholicity was the presenter for the December 1-2, 2008, New England Chapter retreat of the Society for the Holy Trinity, Ender’s Island, CT.

-Because we continued to discuss Piepkorn during the “Continuing the Conversation” period, I was up for about five hours.
-I have decided to become a member of the Society of the Holy Trinity. http://www.societyholytrinity.org/
+Because we continued to discuss Piepkorn during the “Continuing the Conversation” period, he was up for about five hours.
+He was up for 6′ 40″ over two days when he made a presentation at the California Chapter of the Society for the Holy Trinity in June 2011.

 Joyful anticipation vs. weary resignation